evilcloud/WiFiHarvester/README.md

-# WiFiHarvester

-## Is the ubiquitous surveillance stressing you out?
+# Is the ubiquitous surveillance stressing you out?

 If the answer is “yes”, which it is, of course, then let us take a look at your current state of exposure.